-The stable outlook reflects our expectation that the town's financial position will remain at a level we consider strong.
-Accordingly, we do not expect to change the rating within the two-year horizon of the outlook.
-While unlikely, we could lower the rating if performance were to become imbalanced, pressuring reserves.
-We could raise the rating with the formalization (and subsequent integration) of the town's reserve and debt policies, which would give us evidence they can sustain existing strong financial performance.
-We believe the regional economy's strength, specifically the deep and diverse employment base with access to interstates 95 and 495, and strong wealth levels provides credit stability.
+The positive outlook reflects our expectation that Foxborough's financial position will remain at a level we consider strong, that the town will continue to add to reserves, and that it will maintain its low debt profile.
+The outlook also indicates that there is at least a one-in-three chance that we could raise the rating if these conditions persist.
+We could also raise the rating with the formalization (and subsequent integration) of the town's reserve and debt policies, which would give us evidence Foxborough can sustain its strong financial performance.
+However, we could revise our outlook to stable if performance were to become imbalanced, pressuring reserves.